Macquarie Data Centres’ Full Portfolio Certified Strategic by Australian Government

 Latest certification by the Digital Transformation Agency (DTA) confirms that Macquarie Data Centres’ facilities offer capability to support government information up to Top Secret classification with full redundancy at the Certified Strategic level.

-26 August 2021 Sydney, Australia – Macquarie Data Centres, part of Macquarie Telecom Group (ASX: MAQ), today announced that its Sydney data centres in the Macquarie Park Data Centre Campus and Sydney Central have achieved the Certified Strategic designation under the Digital Transformation Agency’s (DTA) Hosting Certification Framework.
+26 August 2021 Sydney, Australia – Macquarie Data Centres, part of Macquarie Technology Group (ASX: MAQ), today announced that its Sydney data centres in the Macquarie Park Data Centre Campus and Sydney Central have achieved the Certified Strategic designation under the Digital Transformation Agency’s (DTA) Hosting Certification Framework.

 Macquarie Data Centres’ achieved the Certified Strategic designation.